|

 a San Francisco interior decorator.
 Apparently he wasn't so hot at

-"decorating" the insides of the champagne bottles and he commit
+"decorating" the insides of the champagne bottles and he committed

 suicide in 1960.